 The Scholarship Foundation of St. Louis provides approximately 500 area students each year with renewable interest-free loans and grants for postsecondary education.

-Applicants are selected on the basis of academic potential, personal character and significant financial need.
+Applicants are selected on the basis of academic potential, personal character, and significant financial need.
+Students with an Expected Family Contribution (EFC) over $15,000 must have significant and extenuating circumstances to be considered.
 There are no age restrictions.

 To qualify for annual loan renewals, students must demonstrate continuing financial need and satisfactory academic progress toward receiving their degrees.

 The Scholarship Foundation of St. Louis does not discriminate on the basis of race, religion, creed, national origin, gender, age, color, sexual orientation, veteran status, or physical or mental disability.

 - Applicants must have lived in the St. Louis metropolitan region for at least two years prior to the date of their application.
 The metropolitan region consists of the City of St. Louis and St. Louis County; Franklin, Jefferson, Lincoln, St. Charles, and Warren counties in Missouri; and the Illinois counties of Bond, Calhoun, Clinton, Jersey, Macoupin, Madison, Monroe, and St. Clair.